mesosphere/marathon/docs/health-checks.md

 * `intervalSeconds` (Optional.
 Default: 60): Number of seconds to wait between health checks.
 * `maxConsecutiveFailures`(Optional.
 Default: 3): Number of consecutive health
   check failures after which the unhealthy task should be killed.
-If this value is `0`, then tasks will not be killed due to failing this check.
+  HTTP & TCP health checks: If this value is `0`, then tasks will not be killed due to failing this check.

 * `timeoutSeconds` (Optional.
 Default: 20): Number of seconds after which a health check is considered a failure regardless of the response.